 - Add bullet points wherever you can.
 Grasping the information is easier when it is written in short points.

-Modern tools like ProProfs Knowledge Base offer coding-free authoring features that help you not just write the policy manual but even customize it to your heart’s content.
+Modern tools like ProProfs Knowledge Base offer coding-free authoring features that help you not just write the policy manual but even customize it per your needs.

-Step 4: Review the Written Content
+4. Review the Content

 A rigorous review process involving multiple editors and even those outside the team is crucial to producing content with zero errors.